You can import tax slip adjustments. You can also import external employees and create their tax slips using Avanti.

 Additional Information

-If you allow alphanumeric employee numbers, you’ll need to ensure the employee number is nine characters and includes all the leading zeros.
+If you allow alphanumeric employee numbers, ensure the employee number is nine characters and includes all the leading zeros.

 Step 4: Adjust the file so Column C features the two-character abbreviation of the province for the tax slip.